 Istria by bike: from Trieste to Pula

 Istria by bike has many surprises in store for you.
 Departing from Trieste in Italy, you set off to visit towns and villages with remarkable heritage with beautifully preserved Roman and medieval heritage.
-We want as proof:
+Here are some proof:

 Day 1: Arrival in Trieste